 5. Identify and evaluate potential changes to countywide land use regulations to support the development of additional areas of unincorporated King County that may benefit from growth in agritourism.

-B. The demonstration project shall only be implemented on a site identified in Attachment A to this ordinance.
+B. The demonstration project shall only be implemented on the sites identified in Attachment A to this ordinance.

 C. The use that the permitting division may approve under the remote tasting room demonstration project A shall include only "remote tasting room" as defined in section 13 of this ordinance.